chrismo80/Is/Docs/Is.md

 - __`IsOutOfRange<T>(actual, min, max, expression)`__: _Asserts that the `actual` value is smaller than `min` or greater than `max`._
 - __`IsDivisibleBy<T>(number, divisor, expression)`__: _Asserts that the `number` is divisible by `divisor`._
 #### <u>DateTimes</u>
 DateTimes assertion extensions.
-Import with: using static Is.Assertions.DateTimes;
+Import with: using static Is.Assertions;
 - __`IsExpired(actual, expression)`__: _Asserts that the `actual` date/time is in the past (i.e., before `Now`)._
 - __`IsNotExpired(actual, expression)`__: _Asserts that the `actual` date/time is in the future (i.e., on or after `Now`)._
 - __`IsApproximately(actual, expected, tolerance)`__: _Asserts that the difference between two `DateTime` is within the specified `tolerance`._